 In his third year with the Majors, Klein was the leading defenseman on the team.
 He was on the team’s top defensive pairing and played on the team’s top penalty-killing line as well as the team’s second power play unit.
 Klein was the Majors’ best defenseman last year and played against opposing team’s top forwards.
 He was the Majors’ nominee for the OHL’s Max Kaminsky Trophy last season which is awarded to the Most Outstanding Defenseman as selected by OHL general managers.
 Last season Klein finished 14th in scoring for defensemen in the OHL with 44 points in 67 games.
 He helped lead the Majors to the OHL’s Eastern Conference Finals last season.
 The Majors lost to the Ottawa 67’s four games to three.

-Klein was drafted by the Nashville Predators in the second round, 37th overall.
+Klein was drafted by the Nashville Predators in the second round, 37th overall, of the 2003 NHL Draft.

 Klein had a very successful rookie season in the AHL.
 After an early season demotion to Rockford of the UHL where he played 3 games recording a point in each (2 goals, 1 assists), Klein was recalled when veteran defenseman Mike Matteuci retired.
 Klein played extremely well in a defensive role paired almost solely with Greg Zanon on the Admirals second defensive pairing.
 Klein received a lot of playing time recording 16 points (4 goals, 12 assists) for Milwaukee.
 Klein played an extremely disciplined game only taking 22 penalty minutes.
 Since being drafted, Klein has added 13 pounds.
 He finished the season with a +9 plus/minus rating.